Danialmohebbi/RSA-/README.md

-RSA is one of the oldest and most commonly used public-key cryptosystem. it uses two keys which are public and private keys and distinct. the security of RSA is due to the diffculty of factoring the primes generated in [Key generation](https://en.wikipedia.org/wiki/RSA_cryptosystem#Key_generation) which are used in the encryption and decryption of the data.
+RSA is one of the oldest and most commonly used public-key cryptosystem. it uses two keys which are public and private keys and distinct. the security of RSA is due to the diffculty of factoring the primes generated in [Key generation](https://en.wikipedia.org/wiki/RSA_cryptosystem#Key_generation) which are used to make the keys in the encryption and decryption of the data.

 ## Possible Commands